-Approved Electives ACCT 101B 🖳 ACCT 157 ■ ACCT 158 ■ BGC 201 💂 BGC 202 🗷 BGC 204 💻 CIS 105 🖳 CIS 143 CIS 150 💻 CIS 151 💻 CIS 152 💻 CIS 155 🖳 CIS 156 💻 CIS 157 🖳 CIS 166 💻 CIS 171 CIS 173 CIS 180 CIS 181 CIS 182 CIS 190 💻 CIS 191 💻 CIS 201 CIS 202 CIS 252 CIS 254 🖳 CIS 263 CIS 265 CIS 276 CIS 296 CIS 297 CIS 298 CIS 299 \blacksquare = Course available through Distance Learning (see page 47).
-CSE 101 🖳 CSE 102 🖳 CSE 103 ECM 160 ECM 176 ECM 176 A Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
-Application for a Skill Set may be made within the department upon completion of the coursework.
-Business Applications Design (Skill Set) This Skill Set is designed as an entry point for job opportunities that include presentation graphics, brochure design and layout and photo enhancement skills.
-In particular, this Skill Set is for the person wanting to develop presentations, brochures, and page layout for print, multimedia and online graphics.
-Students need to have strong basic computer skills.
-Students without strong basic computer skills (specifically Microsoft Windows and file management skills) may need to develop these skills.
+■ = Course available through Distance Learning (see page 47).
+Business & Information Technology Division Project Management (Skill Set) This Skill Set is designed as an entry point for job opportunities that include assisting with the management of project-based work in a team environment.
+In particular, this Skill Set is for the person wanting to learn to plan, direct, monitor, adjust and control projects.
+This person may identify issues of scope, resources, availability, resource expertise, budget constraints and deadlines.
+Students need to have strong basic computer skills combined with a strong knowledge of computer software and hardware.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Web Graphics Specialist (Skill Set)

-Database Management (Skill Set)

-This Skill Set is designed as an entry point for job opportunities that include entering, storing, organizing, analyzing and retrieving data.
-In particular, this Skill Set is for the person wanting to develop and manage relational databases using Object-Linking-Embedding (OLE) objects, advanced queries, and Structured-Query-Language (SQL).
+This Skill Set is designed as an entry point for job opportunities that include multimedia development.
+In particular, this Skill Set is for the person wanting to combine coding, digital images and animations using application software to build a Web site.
 Students need to have strong basic computer skills.
-Students without strong basic computer skills (specifically Microsoft Windows and file management skills) may need to develop these skills.
+Students without strong basic computer skills (specifically Microsoft Windows and file management skills) will need to develop these skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Project Management Course Sequence Chart Requirement = 22 credits Term 1 Term 2 Prerequisites ACCT 101A ACCT 104 IT 101 📮 3 credits BA 113 CIS 254 💻 CIS 130 💻 3 credits 3 credits BA 101 📮 PM 130 BA 102 💂 BA 103 📮 1 credit CIS 186 💂 1 credit